Skiing in Spain - The Complete Guide

 The only access to Vall de Nuria is via a funicular train which departs from Ribes de Freser.
-On your way up the mountain you will teased by some stunning scenery which gives you taste of what you can expect on reaching your destination.
+On your way up the mountain, you will be teased by some stunning scenery which gives you taste of what you can expect on reaching your destination.

-The resort is family orientated with slopes and runs for all levels of skiers, they are also well groomed and marked out making it safe skiing destination.
+The resort is a family orientated with slopes and runs for all levels of skiers, they are also well-groomed and marked out making it a safe skiing destination.

 Sant Joan de L`Erm

-Sant Joan de L'erm is situated between the ares of Pallars Sobrirà and Alt Urgell at the base of the Orri peak.
+Sant Joan de L'erm is situated between the areas of Pallars Sobrirà and Alt Urgell at the base of the Orri peak.

-Natural and unspoilt forests surround Sant Jaon and make this resort an all year round favourite when the snowing season ends.
+Natural and unspoiled forests surround Sant Joan and make this resort an all year round favourite when the snowing season ends.

-In summer the resort offers a good selection of adventure sports including quad biking, rafting, cannoning, hydrospeed and horse riding amongst others.
+In summer the resort offers a good selection of adventure sports including quad biking, rafting, canyoning, hydrospeed and horse riding amongst others.

-And rclose by is Noguera Pallaresa where one of the most important white water rivers is located.
+And close by is Noguera Pallaresa where one of the most important white water rivers is located.

 Port del Comte